tomasoak/tomasoak/README.md

 <details>
   <summary><h3>Projects</h3></summary>
   <p align="left">
-    Here you can check some cool projects and publicly useful code I've been working on
+    Here you can check some cool projects and public useful code I've been working on
     <h4>Software Engineering</h4>
       <ul>
         <li>